billwear/maas-rad/maas-image-builder-1112.md

 <a name="imib"><h3>Install MAAS Image Builder</h3></a>

-To get MAAS Image Builder, you must be subscribed to a private PPA provided by Canonical Support.
-Once subscribed, you need to obtain your credentials at:
+To get MAAS Image Builder, you must be subscribed to a private PPA provided by Canonical Support to those customers who have purchased [Ubuntu Advantage for Infrastructure](https://support.canonical.com/ua/s/article/How-to-access-the-MAAS-Image-Builder-tool).
+Note that the steps below will fail if you have not purchased Ubuntu Advantage and been subscribed to the private PPA by your Canonical support rep.

+Once subscribed, you need to obtain your credentials at this external link:

 https://launchpad.net/~/+archivesubscriptions